-This one's more on the expensive side, but I'm a huge fan of my Thule Landmark bag because it zips open like a duffle bag (so you don't have to dig down through the top of your bag to find something at the bottom).
+I'm a huge fan of my Thule Landmark bag because it zips open like a duffle bag (so you don't have to dig down through the top of your bag to find something at the bottom).
 I also love their simple design.
 I use it just about everywhere I go and the quality is there, so the added cost was worth it to me.
 I got the 60L bag because it is actually 2 backpacks in one: a 40L and a 20L bag that zip together.
-I'm a pretty minimalist packer so the 40L works great for me for most travel trips, but for such a small price I got the small backpack that I can use for day to day things.
+I'm a pretty minimalist packer so the 40L works great for me for most travel trips, but for such a small price I got the small backpack that I can use for day-to-day things.

 Cotopaxi is another favorite.
-Emily, who works in our office, said she took her Alpa bag on her recent trip to Russia and highly recommends it (it also does that thing where it unzips like a duffle bag and it's a major plus).
+I have a friend who took her Alpa bag on her semester abroad in Europe and highly recommends it (it also does that thing where it unzips like a duffle bag and it's a major plus).
 It's also a bit of a splurge, but it's one of her favorite things and really held up well for all the layers and things she needed to pack for a cold weather semester.
 Or, if you're looking for something a little more lightweight the Luzon is another rad bag.

 A small backpack —

 It's really, really nice to have a small backpack that you can use every day.
 When you're an ILP volunteer, you're often carrying school supplies to class that you're going to use in the lesson that day.
 Or you're walking around a market and want a small backpack to hide all the things you're buying.
 They just come in handy so often.
-Cotopaxi has been a running favorite for quite a long time now.
+Cotopaxi and Fjallraven have both been running favorites for quite a long time now.
 But any day bag will do.

-Your volunteer will need a passport no matter where they go abroad with ILP.
+Your volunteer will need a passport no matter where they go abroad.
 If they don't already have one, this is the perfect gift!
-They'll need to be a part of the process to actually get their passport so it can't be a complete surprise, but maybe slip $145 cash into their stocking to cover their passport costs.
+They'll need to be a part of the process to actually get their passport so it can't be a complete surprise, but maybe slip $165 cash into their stocking to cover their passport application fees.